 Unless the bond fund is fully invested in tax-free bonds, you could get a big surprise at tax time.

 It is important to understand that each type of investment account has upsides and downsides.
 First, jointly held investment accounts make sense for numerous reasons, particularly if you are holding cash in a money market account.
-These funds provide you nearly immediate access to cash should you need it in an emergency.
+These funds provide you with nearly immediate access to cash should you need it in an emergency.
 Additionally, since these funds are jointly held, your spouse or partner has equal access to the funds should you be incapacitated.
 This could be as important as minimizing your tax burden, particularly as you get older and are facing, or in retirement.

 Your retirement accounts are more complicated.
 Your 401(k) may be sponsored by your employer.
 This means when you retire, you must make sure the funds are rolled over properly to maintain their tax deferred status.
-You may also have one, or more, IRA accounts which are also tax deferred.
+You may also have one, or more, IRA accounts that are also tax deferred.
 Since these accounts are subject to taxes when you withdraw funds, most investors prefer to avoid withdrawing funds until such time as the Internal Revenue Service mandates this be done through Required Minimum Distributions (RMDs).
 Beginning at age 70 1/2 , owners of IRA, SEP IRA, and Simple IRA plans must take a minimum distribution which is then included in your taxable income for the year.

 Roth IRA plans do not require you to take RMDs but a Roth 401(k) plan does have the same requirement as other retirement accounts.
 It is worth noting failure to take these distributions could mean the required amounts are subject to taxation of up to 50 percent.